bretth/django-pq/README.md

     PQ_DEFAULT_RESULT_TTL = 500  # minumum ttl for jobs
     PQ_DEFAULT_WORKER_TTL = 420  # worker will refresh the connection
     PQ_DEFAULT_JOB_TIMEOUT = 180  # jobs that exceed this time are failed
-    PQ_POLL_CYCLE = 60  # the worker will poll for work every 60 seconds

 Development